15 top things to do in Jaipur, India!

 12. Get to the Know the Locals Over Some Tasty Chai

 One of my favourite things to do in Jaipur!
 Chai in India is more than just a cup of tea to start the day – the delightfully spiced sweet drink is an integral part of the rhythm of life.
 Chai is made from cinnamon, star anise, fennel seeds, peppercorn, nutmeg, and cloves and traditionally was served in small clay pots, known as kulhar in Hindi.

 13. Taste test the Street Food

 The best thing to do in Jaipur and any new city really is to try all the treats at street food stalls!
-My top picks for Jaipur are traditional lassi, chai, samosas, buttermilk, giant cracker with chilli, Kaathi Roll and anything at Nand’s GolGappa’s!
+My top picks for Jaipur are traditional lassi, chai, samosas, buttermilk, a giant cracker with chilli, Kaathi Roll and anything at Nand’s GolGappa’s!
 If you are keen to know more about the food scene I wrote this post- food you have to try when visiting India!

 14. See the Water Palace/Jal Mahal

 15. Explore more of India in Hot Air Balloon Ride

 There is something so special about a hot air balloon ride.
-The fantasy and adventure of the whole experience usually allows you to see the world in a whole other perspective.
+The fantasy and adventure of the whole experience will allow you to see the world in a whole other perspective.
 We were taken 1.5 hours away from Jaipur city into the countryside to embark on a journey at sunrise.
 I did not expect the breathing taking lush terrine below, local villages or the whole community coming to greet us on arrival!
-This is a must do when visiting Jaipur!
+This is a must-do when visiting Jaipur!

 MORE HELP PLANNING YOUR TRIP TO JAIPUR, INDIA